Hajime12349/study_code/README.md

 # Study Code
-The source code for the tool created for my academic research.
+The source code created for my academic research.

 It is primarily written in Python.